 Training and Curriculum

 The specific training you receive in Army ROTC will teach you things like leadership development, military skills and adventure training.
-This will take place both in the classroom and hands-on in the field, but you will have a normal daily schedule like all college students.
+This will take place both in the classroom and in the field, but you will have a normal daily schedule like all college students.
 Army ROTC is comprised of two phases: Basic Course and Advanced Course.
-Contracted cadets must complete both phases, the Leadership Development and Assessment Course, a military history course and the Enhanced Skills Training Program in order to satisfy officer commissioning requirements.
+Contracted cadets must complete both phases, the Cadet Leadership Course (CLC), a military history course and the Enhanced Skills Training Program in order to satisfy officer commissioning requirements.

 Army ROTC Basic Course

-Veterans of the armed forces, students who are enlisted in the Army National Guard or US Army Reserve and those who completed JROTC in High School may receive advanced placement credit for the Army ROTC Basic Course with permission from the professor of Military Science.
-For those college students who will have attained junior or senior status by the end of the winter semester there is a summer training program called the Leader's Training Course (LTC), which qualifies you to enter the Army ROTC Advanced Course.
+Veterans of the armed forces, students who are enlisted in the Army National Guard or U.S. Army Reserve and those who completed JROTC in High School may receive advanced placement credit for the Army ROTC Basic Course with permission from the professor of Military Science.
+For those college students who will have attained junior or senior status by the end of the winter semester, there is a summer training program called Cadet Initial Entry Training (CIET), which qualifies you to enter the Army ROTC Advanced Course.

-The Leader's Training Course (LTC) is an obligation-free, five week course held each summer at Fort Knox, Ky.
+The Cadet Initial Entry Training (CIET) course is an obligation-free, five week program held each summer at Fort Knox, KY.
+Here, cadets learn basic soldier skills and leadership techniques.
 Upon completion of the program, students are qualified for the Army ROTC Advanced Course and will be invited to contract into the commissioning program.
-Numerous scholarships are awarded based off of performance at LTC.
-Cadets are paid for this training and all basic necessities, transportation and equipment are provided by the U.S. Army.
+Numerous scholarships are awarded based off of performance at CIET.
+Cadets are paid for this training; and all basic necessities, transportation and equipment are provided by the U.S. Army.

 Army ROTC Advanced Course

 The Advanced Course takes place during your last two years in college as elective courses.
-It includes one elective class (MS 339, MS 359, MS 439, MS 459) and associated lab each semester, plus a summer leadership camp called the Leadership Development and Assessment Course (LDAC).
+It includes one elective class (MS 339, MS 359, MS 439, MS 459) and associated lab each semester, plus a summer leadership camp called the Cadet Leadership Course (CLC).
 You will learn advanced military tactics and gain experience in team organization, planning and decision-making.
-Entering the Advanced Course as a contracted cadet requires a commitment to serve as an Officer in the U.S. Army after you graduate.
+Entering the Advanced Course as a contracted cadet requires a commitment to serve as an officer in the U.S. Army after you graduate.

-At NMU, students that do not desire to be commissioned officers may take the Advanced Course classes towards a minor in military science but may not participate in the labs, field training exercises nor LDAC.
+At NMU, students that do not desire to be commissioned officers may take the Advanced Course classes towards a minor in military science but may not participate in labs, field training exercises or CLC.

-All contracted cadets must complete the five-week Leader Development and Assessment Course (LDAC) at Fort Lewis, Washington.
-This is normally done during the summer between a cadet's junior and senior year and it is required prior to his or her appointment as a commissioned officer.
+All contracted cadets must complete the four-week long Cadet Leadership Course (CLC) at Fort Knox, KY.
+This is normally done during the summer between a cadet's junior and senior year, and it is required prior to his or her appointment as a commissioned officer.
 This training supplements campus instruction by providing practical leadership experience in the form of problem analysis, decision-making and small group leadership experiences.
 This course is an intense experience that matures and forges each individual.
-Cadets are paid for this training and transportation, food, shelter, clothing and other basic necessities are provided by the U.S. Army.
+Cadets are paid for this training; and transportation, food, shelter, clothing and other basic necessities are provided by the U.S. Army.